toji-ut/Bank-program-with-tests/README.md

-# Test driven development of an ATM program using JUnit
+# Test driven development of a Bank program using JUnit

 I worked on implementing an ATM program using JUnit and followed the test-driven development approach.
 The program consisted of 4 classes: Money, Account, and Checking, SortClass with Bank as the main class.